peakhunt/u-boot-mainline-s5p4418/README.md

 ## DDR3
 At the time of this writing, DDR3 initialization is fixed to DDR3-1600.

-More on generic DDR3 initialize routine will come later.
+Generic DDR3 initialize routine will come later.